rokkro/earthviewpaper/README.md

 ##Linux:
 Currently supports Unity 7 and GNOME 3.

-In terminal: python3 /path/to/script/earthviewpaper.py
+In terminal: python3 /path/to/earthviewpaper.py

 ##Windows:
 Works on Windows Vista and newer.

-Double click to run, or in cmd: python C:\path\to\earthviewpaper.py
+Double click to run.
+Alternatively, in cmd: python C:\path\to\earthviewpaper.py

 #Todo
 1. Figure out how to make this readme look nice.